niolabs/docs/docs/getting_started/locally.md

 1. Click **auto-start off** in the toolbar.

 ## Add Blocks
-Once you have successfully created a service, you will be switched to the service context where blocks are available in the Block library for you to build your logic.
-Blocks can either be added in the System Designer or from the command line.
+Once you have successfully created a service, you will be switched to the service context where you will see the block library containing blocks available for you to use to build your logic.
+Blocks can be added to your project either from the System Designer or from the command line.

 ### To Add a Block in the System Designer
-1. In the **Block library** search box, enter a search term.
+1. In the **block library** search box, enter a search term.
 As you type, the list is filtered.
 * If the block is not displayed, click **available**, **installed**, and **configured** to search for the block.
 * If the block is not already pre-installed, click the **install block** button which resembles a cloud with a down arrow.
 1. Drag the block type to the canvas.